 MLP (spec wiring example) #

-This file defines a small 2-layer MLP by composing SpecChains from module specs:
+This file defines a 2-layer MLP by composing SpecChains from module specs:

 Linear → ReLU → Linear (optionally followed by a softmax head).